DataDog/hiring-engineers/answers.md

 8. Great, now our host is being monitored!
 Let's add some tags to it so we can find it easily through search and group it with other hosts (once we add more!).
 We could do it through the infrastructure web page, but lets edit the config file.
-Lets `cd /etc/dd-agent` and using your favorite text editor (I won't make any VI vs Emacs comments here), find these lines
+Lets do `cd /etc/dd-agent` and use our favorite text editor (I won't make any VI vs Emacs comments here) to find these lines
 ```
 # Set the host's tags (optional)
 # tags: mytag, env:prod, role:database